RobertoTCo/Template-Rproject-renv/README.md

 ## How to connect Rstudio with Github
 Check https://rfortherestofus.com/2021/02/how-to-use-git-github-with-r/
 1. Install the packages 'usethis' and 'gitcreds' which provide some helpulf functions.
 2. Check if Git is installed.
-Write in the Rstudio terminal: $which git
+Write in the R terminal: $which git
 3. Create Github personal token.
 Use 'usethis::create_github_token()'
 4. Copy the personal token from the Github pop-up
 5. Call 'gitcreds::gitcreds_set()'.
 Follow the instructions.